ToyomuMatsuda/ToyomuMatsuda.github.io/_posts/2022-09-13-first-blog.md

 Only 20% of PhD students in Japan are funded through DC1.
 Many people say that whether you can win DC1 is a matter of politics and that failing DC1 does not reflect on your ability so much.
 Indeed, there are some researchers who now have a position in a university but could not get DC1 or DC2.
-Yet, failing DC1 has a huge adverse effect on your confidence.
+Yet, failing DC1 or DC2 means a hard life due to lack of money and also has a huge adverse effect on your confidence.

 If they fail DC1, they must go through the first year of the PhD without funding.
 They can earn by teaching assistance, but in most cases this is by far insufficient for living.
 Many of them end up in doing part-time jobs.
 However, *they could get funding from the second year, if they win DC2*.
 The format of DC2 is exactly the same